EnioSousa/Battleship-in-C/Alinea D1 Final/readMe.txt

 How to run:
 In one shell do:
-./server "map size"
+./server

 In other shell do:
-./client "ip of server" "map size"
+./client "ip of server"

+Notes: O primeiro jogador a introduzir um tamanho do mapa valido sera aquele que definira o tamanho de ambos os jogadores e aquele que começa a jogar primeiro